 Businesses have long known that when it comes to the success of a website, the popular line from the film Field of Dreams—“If you build it, they will come”—doesn’t actually work.
 To achieve sustained domestic success, sites must be supported by cross-channel marketing, public relations, promotions and more.

 But companies rarely embrace this best practice.
-Based on our experience, businesses can be quite reluctant to invest resources to support their international online endeavors.
+Based on our experience, businesses can be quite reluctant to invest resources to support their international online endeavours.
 In some cases, this neglect can lead to global sites underperforming from a sales or marketing perspective … which may eventually lead to the deactivation of the site.

-That’s often a very costly mistake, and one that could be avoided altogether with thoughtful, ongoing—and generally inexpensive—in-market promotion and consumer engagement.
+That's often a very costly mistake, and one that could be avoided altogether with thoughtful, on-going-and generally inexpensive-in-market promotion and consumer engagement.